-1st year Ph.D. candidate with the Monash-Warwick Alliance in Particle Physics.
-My research is conducted at the Large Hadron Collider beauty (LHCb) experiment based at CERN, Geneva, focusing primarily on rare electroweak penguin decays, specifically the angular analysis of the decay modes.
+2nd year Ph.D. candidate with the Monash-Warwick Alliance in Particle PhysicsLink opens in a new window.
+My research is conducted at the Large Hadron Collider beauty (LHCbLink opens in a new window) experiment based at CERNLink opens in a new window, Geneva.
+I am focusing primarily on rare electroweak penguin decays, specifically the angular analysis of the decay modes.

 The study of Rare Decays within particle physics has produced some interesting results in recent years which have produced tension with the Standard Model and promising signs of New Physics.
 The particle decays pertinent to my research project involve same-charge, namely and quark transitions.
 These FCNC (Flavour Changing Neutral Currents) decays are rare and occur only at loop level , shown below in examples of the penguin and box Feynman diagrams.